temporalio/documentation/docs/concepts/introduction.md

 ---
-id: concept-overview
+id: introduction
-title: Conceptual Overview
+title: Concepts introduction
-sidebar_label: Overview
+sidebar_label: Introduction
 description: This guide will help you build your own resilient applications using Temporal Workflow as Code™
 ---

-import { ResponsivePlayer } from '../src/components'
+import { ResponsivePlayer } from '../../src/components'

 ## Modern problems